 As a theme, the all-consuming nature of work as opposed to leisure time in the technology industry continues well into the most recent texts of this genre.
-It is central, for instance, to Dave Eggers's The Circle (2013), perhaps the quintessential Silicon Valley novel.
+It is central, for instance, also to Dave Eggers's The Circle (2013), perhaps the quintessential Silicon Valley novel.
 The present-day dystopia of this novel is the titular company, a thin parody of Google, whose platform TruYou bestrides the web.
-TruYou's central premise is that of removing user anonymity, an aspect that not only returns to a key debate from the early years of the internet, but also brings focus to the subjectforming aspects of data capitalism.17 For while, we are told, TruYou's policy led to the civilisation of the web and the eradication of trolls, Eggers's protagonist Mae's ascent through the company's hierarchy not so subtly alerts the reader to the dystopian world behind The Circle's hip façade.
-18 This is achieved through an individuation of technological employees through quantified idealised avatars of themselves within re-imagined social worlds of the digital.
-As with Thomas Pynchon's Nicholas Windust in Bleeding Edge (2013) - which despite being set in New York nonetheless encapsulates many of the thematic aspects of the Silicon Valley novel - such avatars are usually 'younger version[s] of people, a set of 'not-yet-corrupted entry-level wise-ass[es]' fetishising youth and work.19 and dorm rooms, ostensibly to provide employees with a fully functioning society but in reality sharing more with a feudalism in which employees are housed within land owned by the corporation.20 This world contrasts starkly with the decaying structures of the Bay Area outside The Circle's campus, after neoliberal economics drove local and state governments to abandon social spending in order to balance their budgets.21 In The Circle's privatised neo-welfare state, however, employees are cushioned from the demise of the public sector but are expected, in return, to work whenever possible.
-The possible realm of free action by agents within Eggers's novel is, therefore, severely restricted through an economic dependence in which the boundaries between free time and work are erased.
-Of course, as Marx clearly demonstrates in Chapter Ten of Capital, the tuned proportions of work against recuperative leisure are part of capital's structuring apparatus for the extraction of surplus value.22 Clearly, in The Circle and other Silicon Valley novels like it, on-site dorms are more technologies of control and production than of liberation.23 They are part of a mechanism that frames work as vocational and indistinct from personal identity, seen through Mae's discovery of seductive forms of labour as fun.24 Indeed, such largesse in providing the perks to motivate such fear - the 'nap rooms, chefs, gyms, laundry' of which Solnit writes - is now a major drain on technology firms.25
+TruYou's central premise is that of removing user anonymity, an aspect that not only returns to a key debate from the early years of the internet, but that also brings focus to the subject-forming aspects of data capitalism.17 For while, we are told, TruYou's policy led to the civilization of the web and the eradication of trolls, Eggers's protagonist, Mae's, ascent through the company's hierarchy not-so-subtly alerts the reader to the dystopian world behind The Circle's hip façade.18 This is achieved through an individuation of technological employees through quantified idealised avatars of themselves within re-imagined social worlds of the digital.
+As with Thomas Pynchon's Nicholas Windust in Bleeding Edge (2013) - which despite being set in New York nonetheless encapsulates many of the thematic aspects of the Silicon Valley novel - such avatars are usually "younger version[s] of" people, a set of "not-yet-corrupted entry-level wise-ass[es]" fetishising youth and work.19

+The metonym for the re-engineered world that Eggers gives in The Circle is the company's office space.
+This world includes gourmet restaurants, gyms, cinemas, and dorm rooms, ostensibly to provide employees with a fully-functioning society but in reality sharing more with a feudalism in which employees are housed within land owned by the corporation.
+20 This world contrasts starkly with the decaying structures of the Bay Area outside The Circle's campus, after neoliberal economics drove local and state governments to abandon social spending in order to balance their budgets.21 In The Circle's privatized neo-welfare state, however, employees are cushioned from the demise of the public sector but are expected, in return, to work whenever possible.
+The possible realm of free action by agents within Eggers's novel are, therefore, severely restricted through an economic dependence in which the boundaries between free-time and work are erased.
+Of course, as Marx clearly demonstrates in Chapter Ten of Capital, the tuned proportions of work against recuperative leisure is part of capital's structuring apparatus for the extraction of surplus value.22 Clearly, in The Circle and other Silicon Valley novels like it, on-site dorms are more technologies of control and production than of liberation.23 They are part of a mechanism that frames work as vocational and indistinct from personal identity, seen through Mae's discovery of seductive forms of labour-as-fun.24 Indeed, such largesse in providing the perks to motivate such fear - the "nap rooms, chefs, gyms, laundry" of which Solnit writes - is now a major drain on technology firms.
+25